m2lines/ocean_emulators/README.md

 ### Prediction Datasets

 #### Postprocessing Raw prediction output
-We aim to not upload the 'raw prediction output.
+We aim to not upload the raw prediction output.
 Instead use the postprocessor to create an xarray dataset that is formattes as much as possible as the input data:

 ```python
 from ocean_emulators.postprocessing import post_processor